PixelAlphas/pixelalphas.github.io/assets/docs/collapseui/changelog/latest-version.md

 > **Changes —**
 - Updated the entirety of english lang, as it includes alot of grammar fix, misspelling, etc. but also includes a reformatted ones aswell, so it may look different.
 - About screen changes to Devamped's v0.8a release to coming soon.
+- Certain video settings will now have a estimated performance whenever enabling or disabling.

 > **Bug fixes —**
 - Fixed some crashes and performance improvements.